Alexandre-Antonin Taché: Early life

-Alexandre-Antonin Taché was born in Rivière-du-Loup, in the Province of Lower Canada (now Quebec), on 23 July 1823, to a merchant named Charles Taché, and Louise-Henriette de Labroquerie, a descendant of the famed explorers Louis Jolliet and Gaultier de Varennes.
+Alexandre-Antonin Taché was born in Fraserville, Lower Canada (now Rivière-du-Loup, Quebec), on 23 July 1823, to a merchant named Charles Taché, and Louise-Henriette de Labroquerie, a descendant of the famed explorers Louis Jolliet and Gaultier de Varennes.
 When his father died in January 1826, the widowed Louise-Henriette was forced to return to her family home in Boucherville.
 The young Alexandre was raised there under the care of his uncle, in a home where the arts, study, and the Catholic faith were part of the daily fabric of life.

 He attended the junior seminary at Saint-Hyacinthe starting in September 1833.
 While there, Taché started to feel a religious calling, which was guided and supported by his mother and the faculty of the school.
 Deciding that he did want to become a priest, after graduation from the seminary, he entered the Major Seminary run by the Sulpician Fathers in Montreal, where he began his studies for ordination.